 - Top each pancake with warm peach topping and yogurt.
 Drizzle with honey or maple syrup, if desired.

-- If you don't have buttermilk, you can use 'DIY buttermilk' by adding 1 ½ tbsp white vinegar or lemon juice to a measuring cup, then filling the cup to the 1 ½ cup line with milk.
+- If you don't have buttermilk, you can use 'DIY buttermilk' by adding 1 ½ tablespoon white vinegar or lemon juice to a measuring cup, then filling the cup to the 1 ½ cup line with milk.

 - Store leftover pancakes and peach compote separately in airtight containers in the refrigerator.